-Set forth below is the name, age, position and a brief account of the business experience of each of our executive officers, directors and director nominees as of July 1, 2016.
+Set forth below is the name, age, position and a brief account of the business experience of each of our executive officers, directors and director nominees as of August 1, 2016.

 Name Age Position

-Marc McCarthy 45 Chairman and Director
+Marc McCarthy 45 Chairman of the Board

-Arty Straehla 62 Chief Executive Officer
+Arty Straehla 62 Chief Executive Officer and Director Nominee

-Mark Layton 41 Chief Financial Officer
+Mark Layton 42 Chief Financial Officer

+Aaron Gaydosik 40 Director Nominee

+Arthur Smith 63 Director Nominee

+André Weiss 63 Director Nominee

-Marc McCarthy has served as Chairman of the Board of Directors since September 17, 2014.
+Marc McCarthy has served as Chairman of the Board of Directors since our formation on June 3, 2016 and as Chairman of the Board of Directors of the general partner of Mammoth Partners since September 17, 2014.
 Mr. McCarthy is currently a Senior Managing Director at Wexford, having joined Wexford in June 2008.
+Mr. McCarthy has served as a director of Penn Virginia Corporation, an independent exploration and production company, since September 2016.
 Mr. McCarthy served as a director of Coronado Midstream LLC, a private gas gathering and processing operation in Midland, TX.
 From September 2009 until June 2013, Mr. McCarthy served as Chairman of the Board and a director of EPL Oil & Gas, Inc., an independent oil and natural gas exploration and production company.
 He also served on the Nominating and Governance Committee of EPL Oil & Gas, Inc. Before joining Wexford, Mr. McCarthy was a Senior Managing Director at Bear Stearns & Co., Inc. within its Global Equity Research Department having been responsible for coverage of the international oil and gas sector.
 Mr. McCarthy joined Bear Stearns & Co. in 1997 and held various positions of increasing responsibility until his departure in June 2008.
 Prior to 1997, he worked in equity research at Prudential Securities, also following the oil and gas sector.
 Mr. McCarthy is a Chartered Financial Analyst and received a B.A. in Economics from Tufts University.
-We believe Mr. McCarthy's experience as a director of both publicly-traded and private oil and gas companies, as well as his experience in evaluating financial, strategic and operational aspects of companies in our industry at Wexford, qualifies him for service as a Director of our general partner.
+We believe Mr. McCarthy's experience as a director of both publicly-traded and private oil and gas companies, as well as his experience in evaluating financial, strategic and operational aspects of companies in our industry at Wexford, qualifies him for service as a member of our board of directors.

-Arty Straehla has served as our Chief Executive Officer since February 1, 2016.
-Prior to joining our company, Mr. Straehla was employed by Serva Group LLC from July 2010 to February 2016.
+Arty Straehla has served as our Chief Executive Officer and as a member of our board of directors since our formation on June 3, 2016.
+Mr. Straehla has served as the Chief Executive Officer of the general partner of Mammoth Partners since February 1, 2016.
+Prior to joining our company, Mr. Straehla was employed as Chief Executive Officer by Serva Group LLC, an oilfield equipment manufacturer, from July 2010 to January 2016.
 Mr. Straehla was employed by Diamondback Energy Services, Inc. from January 2006 to November 2008, where his last position was Chief Executive Officer.
 In December 2005, Mr. Straehla completed a 26-year career with the Goodyear Tire and Rubber Co. where his last position was the director of consumer tire manufacturing for the North American consumer tire operations.
 In this capacity, Mr. Straehla oversaw eight tire plants with 12,000 employees, a \$2.5 billion operating budget, a \$115.0 million capital expenditures budget and a production capacity of 100 million tires per year.
 Mr. Straehla holds a Bachelor of Science degree in Secondary Education and a Master of Arts degree in History from Oklahoma State University.
 Mr. Straehla also has a Master of Business Administration degree from Oklahoma City University.
+We believe Mr. Straehla's experience in the oilfield services business, combined with his executive management experience, qualifies him for service as a member of our board of directors.